Logius-standaarden/API-Design-Rules/Designrules v1.0.md

 # API designrules

 > *This chapter aims to describe a set of design rules for the unambiguous provision of RESTful APIs (henceforth abbreviated as APIs).
-This achieves a predictable governments so developers can easily start consuming and combining APIs.
+This achieves a predictable government so developers can easily start consuming and combining APIs.
 Until now, this chapter does not include rules for other types of APIs, e.g. SOAP.
 In the addendum *API-principles*, the set of rules has been condensed into a number of core principles to keep in mind for the design and creation of APIs.*

 ## Introduction